 If you are an avid traveler like the Machu Travel Peru team, this probably happened to you when you planned your holidays, your nomad instinct took you immediately to the Inca ruins of Machu Picchu, and for a good reason.
 Let’s be honest, Peru is one of the most magical countries in the world full of good reasons to be visited… And mostly because there are lots of interesting things to do in Machu Picchu.

 Located high in the Andean hills, the majestic and mysterious “Lost City of the Incas” allows us to travel in time to be dazzled by its archaeological heritage, mesmerizing history, and spiritual mystery.
-Being certainly Peru’s premier tourist attraction, millions of tourists from all over the world have seen pictures of the enigmatic Inca Sanctuary and want to begin their Machu Picchu tours.
+Being Peru’s premier tourist attraction, millions of tourists from all over the world have seen pictures of the enigmatic Inca Sanctuary and want to begin their Machu Picchu tours.
 However, not everyone is so familiar with the unmissable sights within the Inca complex and the impressive nearby attractions.

 But, what activities can we do in Machu Picchu?
 Machu Picchu is stretched over 13 km², which means that there are lots of fascinating locations that will allow you to take a look into the lost culture of the Incas.
 And these locations will give us a wonderful glimpse of what this complex consists of.
 You will even find complementary activities such as hiking to the surrounding mountains.
 So, Machu Travel Peru will put together 10 things to do in Machu Picchu.
 You will spend hours wandering and being amazed from marvel to marvel in this Inca city of wonders.
 And how long do you need at Machu Picchu?
 Taking into account that each entrance allows you about 4 hours inside the complex and that the longest circuit lasts 3 hours, you will have enough time.

 - Great views at the Sun Gate